About the Grand Court Organ

 In accord with its overall design as an ideal concert organ, the Wanamaker Organ is a Straight Organ with a minimum of unification.
-Borrowing is kept to a minimum and mainly in the Pedal and Orchestral, where it has great value.
+Borrowing of stops is used sparingly, mainly in the Pedal and Orchestral, where it has great value.
 Duplexing of stops is reserved for the few instances where valuable solo voices can be separated from their divisions without tying up the remainder of tonal resources there.
-Choruses (16′, 8′ and 4′) are true choruses of three ranks, each with their own personality, rather than a single rank electrically “tapped” at three pitches, with the resulting weakening of the octave and sameness of tone between the voices found in unification.
-Rigorous adherance to classic organ design is another major factor in the instrument’s abiding success.
+Choruses (16′, 8′ and 4′) are true choruses of three ranks, with each set of pipes expressiong its own personality, rather than a single rank electrically “tapped” at three pitches, with the resulting weakening of any octaves, and sameness of tone between the three voices.
+Rigorous adherance to traditional organ design is another major factor in the instrument’s abiding success.

 THE MAIN PEDAL DIVISION is unexpressive and forms the core of the largest independent Pedal department ever built.
 It has 75 ranks, forty-four stops and wind pressures of five to twenty-five inches.
 Its stupendous 32-foot-series 10-rank mixture has the timbre of a magnificent reed and adds immense power when drawn with the Double Open Diapasons.

-THE CHOIR, consisting of sublime, delicate voices, is on five inches of wind pressure, and is one of the many soft sections that mass to form beautiful carpets of rich tone that can serve as accompaniment for the bolder voices elsewhere in the Organ.
+THE CHOIR, consisting of sublime, delicate voices, is on five inches of wind pressure, and is one of the many soft sections that mass to form beautiful “carpets” of rich tone that can serve as accompaniment for the bolder voices found elsewhere in the Organ.

 THE GREAT DIVISION is on wind pressures of five to sixteen inches, and consists of unenclosed stops as well as a section enclosed with the Choir division.
-Together the Enclosed Great and Choir can be electrically combined to form a single expressive division independent of the rest of the Great.
+Together the Enclosed Great and Choir can be electrically combined to form a single expressive division independent of the unexpressive Great.

 THE ENTIRE SOLO DIVISION, in the Main Chamber, is under expression, on a wind pressure of fifteen inches.
-Powerful tubas, bold trumpets, assertive strings and rich diapasons are among the many dominant stops at hand.
-Milder voices include a beautiful Soft Tuba, a Violin Diapason, a Nasard Gamba, and a Chimney Flute.
+Powerful tubas, bold trumpets, assertive strings and particularly rich diapasons are among the many dominant stops at hand.
+Milder voices include a beautiful Soft Tuba, a Violin Diapason, a two-rank Nasard Gamba, and a Chimney Flute.
 Topping the ensemble are seventeen ranks of mixture work.
 Curiously, the Solo is not heard directly by the player because of an intervening pillar, but its sound easily bounces off the pillar on the far side of the console, creating for the player the illusion that the sound is coming from the opposite direction.
 The 51-rank division has recently been enhanced with sound-reflective paneling as it undergoes a complete restoration.

 THE FLOATING DIVISIONS

-THE STRING ORGAN , for many the glory of the Wanamaker Organ, is entirely expressive, has wind pressurea of fifteen to twenty-seven inches.
+THE STRING ORGAN, for many the glory of the Wanamaker Organ, is entirely expressive, has wind pressurea of fifteen to twenty-seven inches.
 There are eighty-seven manual stops and a matching pedal of twenty-seven stops.
-Its tone is unusually rich and beautiful, producing at full volume a velvety carpet of lush string tone suggestive of hundreds of stringed instruments.
+The sheen of its tone is unusually captivating, producing at full volume a velvety carpet of lush string tone suggestive of hundreds of actual stringed instruments.
 Individual tablets enable the organist to reduce the sound to a gorgeous hush with a sweep of the stops.
 This division, with metal pipework by the famed Kimball company, occupies the largest space of any single organ chamber ever constructed.
 It is approximately sixty-seven feet long, twenty-six feet deep and sixteen feet high.

 THE ECHO DIVISION is located opposite the main organ, on the seventh floor.
 Entirely expressive, it has a wind pressure of five inches.

 THE VOX HUMANA CHORUS was originally part of the Orchestral and now occupies its own expression chamber, in the front of the original Orchestral chamber.
 It is on a wind pressure of 15 inches with eight manual ranks and two 16′ pedal ranks.
-This addition brought the total number of separate expression chambers to eight.
+This revision brought the total number of separate expression chambers to eight.
 The division has been dubbed the “Fox Voxes” in honor of the late virtuoso Virgil Fox, who had a long history with the Wanamaker Organ.

 Perhaps the most breathtaking of all the Mixtures is the Pedal Grand Mutation X, a 32′ harmonic series stop that George Ashdown Audsley praised for its stupendous effect, like that of a “magnificent reed, so perfectly are its harmonic constituents balanced and regulated.